bryanbraun/dotfiles/README.md

 The file is a selectively commented version of Mathias Bynens orginal (which can be found at https://mths.be/osx).

+## iTerm Profile

+To use my iTerm profile and preferences, do the following:

+1. Install iTerm2: `brew cask install iterm2`
+2. Browse to preferences: iTerm2 > Preferences > General > Preferences
+3. Check the "Load preferences from a custom folder or URL" option.
+4. Click the "Browse" button, and select the `dotfiles/iterm2` folder (in your locally cloned version of this repo).

 ## Maintainence

 You can maintain the dotfiles in a separate repo and run buildsymlinks.sh to automatically create symlinks to these files in your $HOME directory.
 If you are doing this, ensure that your [repo directory is correct in the script](https://github.com/bryanbraun/dotfiles/blob/zsh/buildsymlinks.sh#L9) and that it does what you expect it to do.
 In short, it does this: